**Below are some helpful tips, terms, and information that can help to better the life of you rabbit!**

 If I feed fewer pellets, how do I compensate?

 When you feed a lower quantity of pellets, you must replace the nutritional value without the calories, which is done by increasing the veggies.
-Also a variety of hay and straw must be encouraged all day long; we do this by offering fresh hay couple of times a day.
+Also a variety of hay and straw can be encouraged.

 Rabbit Friendly Vets We Recommend